toucansites/try-o-template/installation_guide.md

 2. **Verify Swift Installation**:
    - Open a terminal and type:

      ```
      swift --version
      ```
    - You should see the installed Swift version.
-If not, troubleshoot your installation.
+If not, check for installation errors to ensure Swift is correctly set up.

 ---